top of page

 Why is My Website Traffic Going Down?:

-It's important to investigate and address these issues in order to improve your website's performance.
+It's important to investigate and address these issues to improve your website's performance.

-The 9 most likely causes of the drop in website traffic are discussed below, so you may make plans to fix them.
+The nine most likely causes of the drop in website traffic are discussed below, so you may make plans to fix them.
 Also, don't forget to read FAQs at the end.

 Website Traffic Dropping: